 Now that we’ve seen some more general advice, let’s take the two main elements of the course in turn…

-The 7 month part-time phase
+The study phase

 This is the first part of the course and the longest.
 It involves: